GoldenSylph/solidity_mid_test/README.md

 This is part of the functions executions where the business logic is.
 To the left is the execution of B variant and to the opposite side is A variant.
 You can see, that in the variant A there is much more MLOADs and MSTOREs OPCODE which read and allocate the memory for the `p` variable.
 The main difference is at the center of both variants.
 You can see that in the A variant is an allocation block for the variable, instead of just adding the reference to storage at mark `259 SLOAD` in the variant B.

 You can also check that the A variant is more expensive by executing `npx hardhat test`.
-It will fork the Fuse mainnet (just for fun and for not performing an unnecessary work on network management) and execute test.
+It will fork the Fuse mainnet (just for fun and for not performing an unnecessary work on network management) and execute the test.

 ## Fourth task